-Classes for the Northern Colorado College of Real Estate are currently held at our Loveland facility, conveniently located at 3780 N. Garfield Avenue (Northeast corner of Highway 287 and 37th Street).
+Classes for the Northern Colorado College of Real Estate are currently held at our Loveland facility, conveniently located at 6028 Stallion Drive (right off of I-25 and Crossroads Avenue by Nordy’s BBQ).

 Our classroom includes the enhancement of audio/visual equipment and ample desk space.
-Beverages and snacks are provided, and restrooms are conveniently located just outside of the classrooms.
+Beverages and snacks are provided, and restrooms are conveniently located just outside of the classroom.